-Subsequent to the hearing, the Department issued its decision which determined that the sale had occurred as charged and that no defense had been established pursuant to either Rule 141 or Business and Professions Code §25660.
+Subsequent to the hearing, the Department issued its decision which determined that the sale had occurred as charged.

 Appellant thereafter filed a timely notice of appeal.
+In its appeal, appellant raises the following issues: (1) the Department failed to demonstrate compliance with Rule 141(b)(5) [face-to-face identification of the seller by the decoy]; (2) Rule 141(b)(2) was violated because the decoy did not display the appearance which generally could be expected of a person under the age of 21; (3) the decoy operation was unfair because it was conducted during the business' "rush hour" in violation of Department guidelines; (4) the Department violated appellant's right to discovery; and

-In its appeal, appellant raises the following issues: (1) expert opinion testimony was improperly excluded; (2) the ALJ improperly limited his consideration of the decoy's appearance to his physical appearance in violation of Rule 141(b)(2) [4 Cal.
-Code Regs. §141, subd. (b)(2)]; (3) the Department failed to provide discovery material sought by appellant; and (4) the Department violated Government Code §11512, subdivision (d), by not providing a court reporter at the hearing on appellant's Motion to Compel.
+(5) the Department violated Government Code §11512, subdivision (d), when a court reporter was not provided to record the hearing on appellant's Motion to Compel.